DCPUTeam/DCPUToolchain/docs/sources/tutorial/10cco/gettingtools.rst

 .. admonition:: Editor's Note
     :class: warning

-    As of re-mirroring, Organic is no longer maintained (as with 10c.co).
-Users are advised that due to this, it may not be up-to-date with the latest DCPU-16 specifications.
+    As of re-mirroring, Lettuce and Organic are no longer maintained (as with 10c.co).
+Due to this, users are advised that they may not be up-to-date with the latest DCPU-16 specifications.

 Choosing an Emulator
 -------------------------